fmi-basel/gliberal-scMultipleX/README.md

 # Making releases

+To make new releases, just create a Github release and create a semantic version tag upon release (e.g. v0.9.0).
+Make sure you include the "v" before the version number.
+The CI will add the whl files to the release for easier addition to Fractal server & making sure the package is listed on the Fractal task overview.

-To make new releases, tag a specific commit in main (e.g. with v0.7.10) and push that tag to Github.
+Alternatively, you can tag a specific commit in main (e.g. with v0.9.0) and push that tag to Github.
 The CI will take care of making a Github release and pushing it to PyPI.
 ```
-git tag v0.7.10
+git tag v0.9.0
-git push origin v0.7.10
+git push origin v0.9.0
 ```

 # Contributors and License